 - Raw garlic.
 So good for immune health.
 I try to get 2-3 cloves a day in meaning it accounts for 10% of my daily carb intake.
 When there’s not a convenient way to mix it into my meals, I chop crushed cloves and swallow them like pills.

 - Dark, leafy greens and cruciferous vegetables.
 Spinach, kale, cabbage, broccoli, more cabbage, cauliflower, bok choy, arugula, dark lettuce, more kale and cabbage.
 Whatever is available organic in the market that day.
-I eat them raw and will probably start juicing or doing the green smoothie thing soon to get more in.

 - Flaxseeds and Flaxseed Oil.
 So many good omega-3 fatty acids.